Dick Jaspers: Professional career

 Jaspers became a professional billiard player in 1986 after seeing Raymond Ceulemans and Nobuaki Kobayashi on live television during their World Cup final in Valkenburg.
 Jaspers won two silver medals in the Dutch Championships 1986.
 In 1987 and 1989 he won the National Championship, and participated three times at the European Youth Championship.
 He won the gold medal on all of those occasions.

 Jaspers started playing in the West German division of the Billiards World Cup Association (BWA) which managed professional Grand–Prix tournaments.
 Jaspers won several of these tournaments and was later suspended by the Confédération Européenne de Billard (CEB) for five years for his participation.
 Several other world–class players received the same suspension.
 The Union Mondiale de Billard supported this decision and Jaspers and the other players were prohibited from participating in European and World Championships for five years.
-Following the suspension the players remained members of the BWA and played all their tournaments with them, which resulted in a long–term suspension.
-In 1989 and 1992 Jaspers became European Champion at the European Nation Championships, and in 1991 and 1992 he won the Finals of the Coupe d'Europe events.
-In 1998 the associations and their players came together to resolve their differences.
+Following the suspension, the players remained members of the BWA and played all their tournaments with them, which resulted in a long–term suspension.
+In 1989 and 1992, Jaspers became European Champion at the European Nation Championships, and in 1991 and 1992 he won the Finals of the Coupe d'Europe events.
+In 1998, the associations and their players came together to resolve their differences.
 From then on the players were able to play at the ECs and WCs again.
 Jaspers won the Three-Cushion World Cup in 1997 and 1999, and received the Golden KNBB Pin in December 1999.

 In October 2000, Jaspers dominated the UMB World Three-cushion Championship.
 Earlier that year he was honored by the BWA.
 He was not able to defend his title the following year, but he won the silver medal at the 2001 World Games in Akita, Japan.

-In Göynük, Turkey, he won the 2003 European Championships and he became UMB World Champion for the second time in 2004 when he overclassed his Greek opponent Filippos Kasidokostas in the final (15–9, 15–0, 15–5).
+In Göynük, Turkey, he won the 2003 European Championships and he became UMB World Champion for the second time in 2004 when he defeated his Greek opponent Filippos Kasidokostas in the final (15–9, 15–0, 15–5).
 The event was held in Jaspers' home country in Rotterdam.
 Jaspers would win that event again five years later by defeating Torbjörn Blomdahl.

 In 2005, Jaspers won three Silver Medals (World Games, World Nations Championships and Euro Billiards).
-On 3 September 2006 Jaspers won his 13th Dutch National Championship event.
+On 3 September 2006, Jaspers won his 13th Dutch National Championship event.

 Jaspers defeated Blomdahl again to win the 2009 AGIPI Billiard Masters.
 A prize of €20,550 was awarded to him.